theWhiteFox/blog/_posts/2018-04-11-AngularReact-JS-.md

 ---
 layout: post
-title:  "Learning JS with Angular & React"
+title: Learning JS with Angular & React
-date:   2018-04-11 22:00:41
+date: {}
 categories: Learning ReactJS
+published: true
 ---

-Learning JS with Angular & React
+Learning JavaScript (JS) with Angular & React and maybe a little ember.
+I'm learning these JS Model View Controller fameworks to improve my understanding of JS and how it works.